Isreal DMW says Davido spent N68m on 4 TVs for Banana Island mansion

-Make Ifeanyi No Break Am: Reactions As Davido’s Isreal Reveals Singer Spent N68m on 4 TVs for New Mansion
+Make Ifeanyi No Break Am: Reactions As Isreal DMW Reveals Davido Spent N68m on 4 TVs for New Mansion

-- Nigerian singer, Davido moved into his Banana Island mansion in January and he has left no sone unturned with the furnishing
+- Nigerian singer Davido moved into his Banana Island mansion in January and he has left no stone unturned with the furnishing

-- The singer purchased 4 designer TV sets from Bang and Olufsen and according to Isreal DMW, it cost Davido almost N70m
+- The singer purchased four designer TV sets from Bang and Olufsen and according to Isreal DMW, it cost Davido almost N70m

 - While many praised Davido for going for the best, others knocked Isreal for exposing the singer at every opportunity

-One of Davido's crew members and loyal guys, Isreal DMW has take to social media to reveal that the TV set Davido casually bought in his home cost millions.
+One of Davido's crew members and loyal guys, Isreal DMW has taken to social media to reveal that the TV set Davido casually bought in his home cost millions.

 Isreal also hailed his boss and noted that it can only be Davido with such 'doings'.